DSCI-310-2024/DSCI-310_group-10_crime-prediction/README.md

 ```
 make all
 ```
-This will create `time_period_crime` as an HTML file.
+This will create `time_period_crime` as an HTML and PDF file.
 Additionally, it will generate the necessary plots and graphs.

 ### Cleaning Up